hasura/3factor-example/README.md

 In the frontend, we will subscribe to the events on `order` table via realtime GraphQL and update the UI.

-In the backend, we will use Hasura Event Triggers to invoke HTTP APIs when events are emitted.
+In the backend, we will use Hasura Event Triggers to invoke webhooks when events are emitted.
 The backend requires the following Event Triggers:

 1) validate-order: On `insert` of an order.
 2) restaurant-approval: On `update` of an order after successful payment.